rokucommunity/brighterscript/docs/bsconfig.md

 ]
 ```

-A specific error code can be unignored globally by using a pattern which matches everything.
+A specific error code can be unignored in multiple places by using a pattern which matches everything under `rootDir`.
 For example,

 ```jsonc
 "diagnosticFilters": [